ccdc-opensource/on-site-webcsd/README.md

 #### Changing the Identifier text

-To change the label used for entry identifiers in the search results list add the following settings to the `webcsd` enironment section
+To change the label used for entry identifiers in the search results list, add the following settings to the `webcsd` enironment section

 ```
 - Customisations__Identifier__Full=<Identifier text>